Andricus mukaigawae: Distribution

-Andricus mukaigawae has a wide distribution in southeastern Asia and is found in India, Japan, Korea and Russia.
+Andricus mukaigawae has a wide distribution in eastern Asia and is found in India, Japan, Korea and Russia.

 Ecology

 The burr-shaped galls of Andricus mukaigawae are modified live plant structures.
 They normally contain a single cell in which the gall wasp larva develops as it feeds on the tissues surrounding it.
 However many of the galls are also inhabited by the larvae of inquiline wasp species, Synergus japonicus, which is entirely dependent on the galls created by A. mukaigawae.
 The inquiline larvae create their own cells in the living plant tissue.
 The gall additionally often houses parasitic chalcid wasps, Torymus species, which are parasitoids of both the gall wasps.

 The bacterium Wolbachia is an intracellular parasite of many gall wasps, including Andricus mukaigawae and Synergus japonicus.
 Historically it has been assumed that vertical transmission of Wolbachia occurs, from parent insects to their offspring through the cytoplasm of the eggs; it has now been shown that horizontal transmission can also occur between the different wasp species present in the gall, and genetic recombination events can also occur.